codersclub/DRKB/multimedia/jpeg/jpeg_resize/index.md

       Load the JPEG into a bitmap, create a new bitmap of the size that you want and pass them both into SmoothResize then save it again ...
-      there's a neat routine JPEGDimensions that
-      gets the JPEG dimensions without actually loading the JPEG into a bitmap, saves loads of time if you only need to test its size before resizing.
+      there is a neat routine JPEGDimensions that gets the JPEG dimensions without actually loading the JPEG into a bitmap, saves loads of time if you only need to test its size before resizing.
     }